Six Flags Great Adventure: Warner LeRoy era (1974–1977)

-In 1972, entrepreneurial businessman Warner LeRoy developed concept plans for the Great Adventure entertainment complex, proposing seven parks be built within the complex: An amusement park, a safari park, a show park, a floral park, a sports complex, a shopping district, and a campground with beach/waterpark and stables.
+In 1972, entrepreneurial businessman Warner LeRoy developed concept plans for the Great Adventure entertainment complex, proposing seven parks be built within the complex: an amusement park, a safari park, a stage show and performance venue, a floral park, a sports complex, a shopping district, and a campground with a beach/water park and stables.
 His proposal also included plans for hotels, which were connected to the parks and could be reached by boats, buses, a sky ride and/or a monorail.
 LeRoy wanted his parks to flow naturally through the forest and lakes, capitalizing on the back-to-nature movement of the era.
-He chose a property then owned by the Switlik family, in an area centrally located between the New York City and Philadelphia regions.
-The property on County Route 537 had easy access to the newly constructed Interstate 195, which connected central New Jersey to the New Jersey Turnpike (Interstate 95) and would eventually (in 1981) connect to the Garden State Parkway.
+He chose a property in Ocean County, New Jersey which was then owned by the Switlik family, in an area centrally located between the New York City and Philadelphia metropolitan areas.
+The property on County Route 537 had easy access to the newly constructed Interstate 195, which connected Central New Jersey to the New Jersey Turnpike (Interstate 95) and would eventually (in 1981) connect to the Garden State Parkway.

-Since the park's opening, it has been served by in-house emergency services composing of the Fire Department (Ocean County Station 58) and Emergency Medical Service (Ocean County Squad 80).

-LeRoy collaborated with Hardwicke Industries, who previously built safari parks in Canada and Europe.
-Together, they set out to open the seven parks in stages over a 5-year period.
-After a 4,500 invitation-only guest opening on June 30, 1974, the Great Adventure entertainment complex opened to the general public on July 1, 1974, at a price tag of $10 million.
-At the time of the opening, only the Enchanted Forest area and Safari park were operational, with elements from five of the other planned parks being used to create the Enchanted Forest.
+Since the park's opening, it has been served by its own in-house emergency services, consisting of the Fire Department (Ocean County Station 58) and Emergency Medical Service (Ocean County Squad 80).
+LeRoy collaborated with Hardwicke Industries, who had previously built safari parks in Canada and Europe.
+Together, they set out to open the seven parks in stages over a five-year period.
+After a 4,500-guest invitation-only soft opening on June 30, 1974, the Great Adventure entertainment complex opened to the general public on July 1, 1974.
+The total cost to build the park had been about $10 million.
+At the time of the opening, only the Enchanted Forest area and Safari Park were operational, with elements from five of the other planned parks being used to create the Enchanted Forest.